Story nights with the elders of the Hills of Darjeeling, Sikkim and Dooars (North Bengal)

 For details about joining the group please send us an email at email@example.com

-Rs.
-49600 per person ( Including accommodation, food, Transportation,Guide, Permissions and inclusive of all taxes for 9 nights and 10 days)
+For Tariff please send us your queries ( The Tariff will Include accommodation, food, Transportation,Guide, Permissions and inclusive of all taxes for 9 nights and 10 days)